kunhwiko/concepts/cloud/projects/D-OPA.md

 ##### OPA Gatekeeper Instances
 ```
 a) Gatekeeper instances (a.k.a. controller managers) are typically deployed as 3 instances for load balancing purposes.
-b) Gatekeeper instances respond to webhook requests from Kubernetes admission controllers and need to be mounted with TLS certs.
+b) Gatekeeper instances respond to webhook requests from Kubernetes admission controllers and need to be mounted with
+   TLS certs.
-c) Gatekeeper instances internally uses OPA to make decisions.
-These instances can be configured to sync cluster state into
+c) Gatekeeper instances internally use OPA to make decisions.
+These instances can be configured to sync cluster state
-   OPA before making decisions.
+   into OPA before making decisions.
 ```

 ##### Audit Controller
 ```
 Audit controller is responsible for periodically monitoring the state of the cluster for any violations.
-The audit controller
+The audit
-itself does not require TLS certificates to communicate with the API server.
+controller itself does not require TLS certificates to communicate with the API server.
 ```

 ##### ConstraintTemplate
 ```
 a) ConstraintTemplate is a resource that has Rego code to define the criteria for policy violations.
-b) ConstraintTemplate acts as a template to instantiate Constraint custom resources.
+b) OPA Gatekeeper dynamically creates a CRD for Constraint custom resources based on the ConstraintTemplate created.
 ```

 ##### ConstraintTemplate Example